wistia/wistia-open-docs/_posts/google-analytics.md

 ## Google Analytics Lab

-We realize that sometimes these things can get a bit complex, so to save you some time we built out the Google Analytics Labs.
+We realize that sometimes these things can get a bit complex, so to save you some time we built out the Google Analytics Lab.
 It actually does all of the stuff mentioned below for you!
 You can check it out [here.](http://wistia.com/labs/google-analytics/)

-We __strongly__ recommend this route if you're not looking for more than the video play, 25/50/75/100% watched and turnstile conversion events.
+We __strongly__ recommend this route if you're not looking for more than the video play, 25/50/75/100% watched, and turnstile conversion events.

 If you are still committed to doing it yourself to code out some sweet other alerts, read on!